sosy-lab/benchexec/README.md

 BenchExec can verify that the result of the tool was as expected, and extract further statistical data from the output.
-Results from multiple runs can be combined into CSV and interactive HTML tables, of which the latter provide scatter and quantile plots.
+Results from multiple runs can be combined into CSV and interactive HTML tables, of which the latter provide scatter and quantile plots (have a look at our [demo table](https://github.com/sosy-lab/benchexec/tree/master/doc/example-table/svcomp-simple-cbmc-cpachecker.table.html)).

 BenchExec works only on Linux and needs a one-time setup of cgroups by the machine's administrator.
 The actual benchmarking can be done by any user and does not need root access.